stratxgy/Aura/README.md

 11/18/24
 status update: esp is having suboptimal unc (only works on solara and paid exps) so im recoding it all :) predictions are end of november still, as all features besides esp are finished.

+11/19/24
+if any of you know a good free website creator, please create an issue!
+I was trying to create a website for the script that looks something like this: script.orbituniverse.com